 How to Discover Your Life Purpose

-A simple yet profound Japanese philosophy called Ikigai describes a formula to discover our purpose while also being rational about our needs.
+A simple yet profound Japanese philosophy called Ikigai describes a formula to discover your purpose while also being rational about your needs as a human.

 Your Ikigai identifies as one or more occupations that are a combination of:

-Most importantly, your Ikigai is something our world or our community needs.
+Most importantly, your Ikigai is something your world or community needs.
 Not every purpose will be grand, but it will be making a positive impact on someone’s life, hence making a positive impact on the world.

 Questions to Help Define Your Life Purpose